colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 - The status of the move
 - The win line - an array of positions of 4 consecutive tokens were located, if found.

-## Interacting with our state machine
+## Interacting with your state machine

-### Exposing our state machine object
+### Exposing your state machine object

-Now, to try out our code, we'll try interacting with our Four-In-A-Row state machine with the browser.
+Now, to try out your code, you'll try interacting with your Four-In-A-Row state machine with the browser.

-First, we'll need to expose the object so that the browser's console can access it.
-One way we can do this is by adding an instance of the `FourInARowGame` class to the `window` object.
+First, you'll need to expose the object so that the browser's console can access it.
+One way you can do this is by adding an instance of the `FourInARowGame` class to the `window` object.
 Let's do that right now.
 Replace the contents of `src/index.js` with the following: